 Note: A standard WMO data format is under development.
 It will ensure that real-time weather radar observational data and metadata can be represented and exchanged in a way that preserves the required precision, accuracy and information content.

-2.7.4.2 Members who exchange observational data shall provide real-time metadata together with the observational data to which they apply.
+2.7.4.2 Members who exchange observational data shall provide real-time metadata together with the observational data to which they apply in accordance with 2.5.

 Notes: